Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: EXPERIMENTAL SETUP

-SelectTTS is inspired by the retrieval-based VC method kNN-VC \cite{baas23_interspeech}, but it introduces a fundamentally different task and framework.
-Unlike SSL feature-based VC, where SSL features can be directly extracted from input speech, SelectTTS predicts semantic representations from text and performs frame selection from reference speech to synthesize new utterances.
-This design bridges text and speaker-specific SSL features, enabling efficient, low-complexity TTS for unseen speakers.

-\section{Experimental setup}

-\subsection{SelectTTS implementation}
+\section{EXPERIMENTAL SETUP}

+\subsection{SELECTTTS IMPLEMENTATION}

-The choice of SSL feature layer is critical in our framework.
-We initially experimented with layers 22 and 23 of WavLM-Large \cite{chen2022wavlm}, which are effective for phoneme recognition due to their rich linguistic content.
-However, features from these higher layers degraded speaker identity and prosody reproduction, both essential for multi-speaker TTS \cite{Lin2022-gv}.
-Based on this observation, we adopt layer 6 of WavLM-Large, following kNN-VC, as it better preserves speaker-specific information.
+A key design choice in our framework is the selection of the SSL feature layer.
+We first experimented with layers 22 and 23 of WavLM-Large \cite{chen2022wavlm}, which are known to capture rich linguistic content and perform well on phoneme recognition tasks.
+However, we observed that features from these higher layers degraded speaker identity and prosody reproduction, both of which are crucial for multi-speaker TTS \cite{lin2023utility}.
+Based on this finding, and in line with prior work such as kNN-VC, we adopt features from layer 6 of WavLM-Large.
+These features better preserve speaker-specific information while maintaining linguistic content as the dominant element, making them well-suited for the semantic construction of synthesized speech.
+We next describe the three core modules of our implementation: the \textit{Speech-unit-tokenizer}, the \textit{Text-unit-tokenizer}, and the \textit{Vocoder}.

-\subsubsection{Speech-unit-tokenizer}
+\subsubsection{SPEECH-UNIT-TOKENIZER}

-The WavLM-Large encoder produces continuous feature vectors for every 20ms of 16kHz of audio.
+The WavLM-Large encoder produces continuous feature vectors at 20ms intervals for 16kHz audio.
 We discretize these features using $k$-means clustering, as described in Section~\ref{speech_tokenize}.
-For our proposed method, we use 2000 cluster centers.
-This choice was made after initial experiments with 100 and 500 clusters, where we observed that more fine-grained quantization led to improved intelligibility of the synthesized speech.
+For our experiments, we use 2000 cluster centers.
+In preliminary trials with 100 and 500 clusters, we found that finer-grained quantization yielded improved intelligibility in the synthesized speech likely due to being less affected by the prediction errors, motivating our choice of 2000 clusters.

-\subsubsection{Text-unit-tokenizer}
+\subsubsection{TEXT-UNIT-TOKENIZER}

-We modify the FastSpeech2 architecture \cite{ren2021fastspeech} to design a text-to-semantic-unit predictor, replacing Mel spectrogram prediction with semantic unit prediction.
-The ground truth units are derived by applying the \textit{SpeechTokenizer} on the ground truth audio.
-The network is optimized using the Adam optimizer with a learning rate of $5e-4$ and a batch size corresponding to 10,000 phonemes.
-Training is performed on an NVIDIA RTX 3090 GPU, where the network converges within approximately 20 minutes, or after around 10,000 steps.
-Our implementation builds upon the publicly available SpeechLM framework \cite{zhang2023speechlm}.
+We adapt the FastSpeech2 architecture \cite{ren2021fastspeech} to predict semantic units from text, replacing the standard Mel spectrogram prediction with semantic unit prediction.
+Ground-truth units are obtained by applying the \textit{SpeechUnitTokenizer} to the training audio.
+The network is optimized using the Adam optimizer with a learning rate of $5 \times 10^{-4}$ and a batch size corresponding to 10,000 phonemes.
+Training is performed on an NVIDIA RTX 3090 GPU, and the network typically converges within 20 minutes (around 10,000 steps).
+Our implementation builds upon the publicly available SpeechLM framework \cite{zhang2024speechlm}.